 We all know that we’re supposed to walk our dogs at least once a day, and yet studies have shown that 20% of us doesn’t even bother.

 If you want to start walking your dog every day it comes down to getting motivated and making it a habit.
 Remember that walking isn’t just good exercise for you, it’s important to your dogs well being.

-Here’s a list of 10 simple dog walking tips that will make your walks smoother and more enjoyable for both you and your dog.
+Here’s a list of 10 dog walking tips that will make your walks smoother and more enjoyable for both you and your dog.

 1. Use a Front Clip Harness if Your Dog Pulls on Leash

 Does your dog constantly pull on leash?
 Try using a front clip harness.
 Dog collars and harnesses that clip on the back actually promote more pulling.
-When I found that it was a major Aha! moment, and I’m still not sure why it took me so many years to figure out.
+Figuring that out was a major Aha! moment, and I’m still not sure why it took me so many years to figure out.
 As you can see blow we used to have a lot of problems with pulling.

 These harnesses actually help train your dog to ignore you and pull you because when you pull on the leash to try to gain some control, they direct the dog’s attention away from you. – Dr. Sophia Yin